anoadragon453/092918.xyz/how/gitea.md

 ## Details

 Come to code with us at [Moonbutt Science Labs](https://moonbutt.science)!
+You'll be asked for email verification during registration.